Update: Dark & Lovely Hair Relaxer Class Action Lawsuit Filed in Illinois

-The biggest surprise gleaned by the study was the difference between black women and white women.
+The biggest surprise gleaned from the study was the difference between black women and white women.
 While white women saw an 8% increased risk, routine coloring with permanent dye was linked to a 60% higher risk for breast cancer among black women.

 How Common is Hair Relaxer Use?

-What is Dark & Lovely Hair Straightener?
+What is a Dark & Lovely Hair Straightener?

 Dark and Lovely is a no-lye hair relaxer that features a moisture-replenishing system.
 The product is specifically designed to straighten hair permanently.
-According to L'Oreal, Dark and Lovely helps protect against heat damage, locks in moisture, strengthens hair, and stops reversion in its tracks even in high humidity.
+According to L'Oreal, Dark, and Lovely helps protect against heat damage, locks in moisture, strengthens hair, and stops reversion in its tracks even in high humidity.

-Related Article: Hair Straighteners Cancer Litigation
+Related Article: Hair Straightener Cancer Lawsuits

 How Long Do You Leave Dark & Lovely In?

 The Dark & Lovely packaging instructs users to leave the product on their hair for 5 minutes.
 You should then rinse thoroughly and proceed with shampooing your hair.
-You must shampoo and rinse thoroughly at least twice to eliminate all traces of relaxer mixture.
+You must shampoo and rinse thoroughly at least twice to eliminate all traces of the relaxer mixture.

 Get a Free Dark & Lovely Hair Relaxer Lawsuit Review With Our Attorneys